-The quake, which was centered in Turkey’s southeastern province of Kahramanmaras, sent residents of Damascus and Beirut rushing into the street and was felt as far away as Cairo.
+The quake, which was centered on Turkey’s southeastern province of Kahramanmaras, sent residents of Damascus and Beirut rushing into the street and was felt as far away as Cairo.

 The quake piled more misery on a region that has seen tremendous suffering over the past decade.
-On the Syrian side, the affected area is divided between government-controlled territory and the country’s last opposition-held enclave, which is surrounded by Russian-backed government forces.
-Turkey is home to millions of refugees from the Syrian civil war.
+On the Syrian side, the area is divided between government-held territory and the country’s last opposition-held enclave, which is surrounded by Russian-backed government forces.
+Turkey, meanwhile, is home to millions of refugees from the civil war.

-In the rebel-held enclave, hundreds of families remained trapped in rubble, the opposition emergency organization known as the White Helmets said in a statement.
+In the rebel-held enclave, hundreds of families remained trapped in rubble, the opposition emergency organization, called the White Helmets said in a statement.
 The area is packed with some 4 million people displaced from other parts of the country by the war.
-Many live in buildings that are were already damaged by military bombardments.
+Many of them live in buildings that are already wrecked from past bombardments.

-Strained medical centers quickly filled with injured people, rescue workers said.
-Some facilities had to be emptied, including a maternity hospital, according to the SAMS medical organization.
+Strained health facilities quickly filled with injured, rescue workers said.
+Others had to be emptied, including a maternity hospital, according to the SAMS medical organization.